-GENEVA — The global coronavirus outbreak could cause as much as US$3.3 trillion in losses to the global tourism industry if the pandemic lasts a year, the U.N.
+GENEVA (AN) — The global coronavirus outbreak could cause as much as US$3.3 trillion in losses to the global tourism industry if the pandemic lasts a year, the U.N.
 Conference on Trade and Development reported on Wednesday.

-Global tourism accounted for 300 million jobs and 29 percent of the world’s services exports last year.
+Global tourism accounted for 300 million jobs and 29% of the world’s services exports last year.
 France, Spain, the United States and China were the most popular destinations.
 But more than 10.5 million people have become infected and at least 510,000 have died from the new coronavirus since it was first detected in Wuhan, China in late December.

 "Globally, the spread shows no sign of abating.
 Although daily cases in Europe and Western Pacific are declining, they are increasing in the Americas, South East Asia and Africa.
 In response, most countries have closed their borders to visitors and tourists," UNCTAD noted.